MJP-001: Reframing Happiness and Resilience

 Jaxon Steele

 Exactly!
 It wasn’t—get this—it wasn’t even the external stuff.
 It was the emotional reaction.
 My wife was completely overwhelmed, snapping at me like I had personally orchestrated this chaos.
 I could’ve pushed back, right?
 Defended myself, escalated it.
-Instead, I took a deep breath and just
+Instead, I took a deep breath and just… let it go.

 Dr. Nolan Bishop